 Welcome

 Our ears don’t simply allow us to hear.
-They are an essential part of the face.
+Our ears don’t simply allow us to hear.
 Therefore malformations and defects of the external and middle ear are often immediately visible.
 In addition, the sense of hearing can be severely impaired.
 Fortunately such malformations are very rare.
 That is the reason why ear reconstruction and restoring the sense of hearing are extremely challenging.
+On this website you can learn about the different methods of treatment available and about me and my work.

 Picture Gallery